tombensve/APS/README.md

 _Build/APSDockerImages/APSWebManagerDemoDocker_ builds a Docker container running the web demo, exposing port 8880.
 When it is running http://localhost:8880/apsweb/ will give you a page showing a test of components.

-This is run with maven-exec-plugin and a bash script.
+This image is built using maven-exec-plugin and a bash script.

 ----